Best Business Lines of Credit for New Businesses in February 2025

 If you decide that a business line of credit isn’t the right fit for your new business, don’t worry.
 There are other options, including:

-• Business credit cards: Business credit cards tend to have lower borrowing limits and higher interest rates than business lines of credit, but if you can afford to pay off your balance in full every month, you may be able to leverage rewards that you may not find with a line of credit.
+• Business credit cards: Business credit cards tend to have lower borrowing limits and higher interest rates than business lines of credit, but if you can afford to pay off your balance in full every month, you may be able to leverage rewards you can’t get with a line of credit.

 • Personal loans: If you have a decent personal credit score, you may be able to use a personal loan to fund your business’s needs.
-Just remember that you’ll be on the hook for repayment and that your personal financial profile will take a hit if you default.
+Just remember that you’ll be on the hook for repayment, and your personal financial profile will take a hit if you default.

-How we chose the best business line of credit for new businesses
+How we chose the best business lines of credit for new businesses

-We reviewed more than 15 lenders to determine the overall best six business lines of credit for new businesses.
+We reviewed more than 15 lenders to determine the best business lines of credit for new businesses.
 To make our list, lenders must meet the following criteria:

 • Rates and terms: We prioritize lenders with more competitive fixed rates, fewer fees and greater options for repayment terms, loan amounts and APR discounts.